 Catechesis of the Good Shepherd / Atrium

 The Catechesis of the Good Shepherd is a highly acclaimed approach to the religious formation of children, rooted in the Bible, the liturgy of the Church, and the educational principles of Maria Montessori.
 Children gather in an “atrium,” a room specially prepared for them which contains simple yet beautiful materials that they use to ponder the story of Christ and the life of the Church.
 Elements of the Mass, a topographical map of the Land of Israel and a timeline for the History of the Kingdom of God are just a few of the experiences the children encounter in atriums that serve children aged 3 to 6 (Level I), 6 to 9 (Level II), and 9 to 12 (Level III).
-For more information, or to be mailed a registration form, contact the parish secretary.
+For more information, please find the contact information at the top of the page.

-To enroll in St. Mary's Catechesis of the Good Shepherd / Atrium Religious Education program, please contact the Parish Secretary at 203-562-6193 ext.4; or email Allyson Long, Atrium Coordinator, at firstname.lastname@example.org.
+To enroll in St. Mary's Catechesis of the Good Shepherd / Atrium Religious Education program, please find the contact information at the top of the page.

 First Confession & First Holy Communion

 Children in the Level II atrium may prepare to make their first Confession and first Holy Communion.
 However, children are to be enrolled in religious education classes the year prior to the year of sacramental reception as a norm (either in the Catechesis of the Good Shepherd program or the traditional religious education program).
-For more information, contact the parish secretary.
+For more information, please find the contact information at the top of the page.

 Catechists & Assistants